Safe walking guidelines

 We want all walkers to have a safe and enjoyable experience, so please:

 Plan to walk safely: know your way, walk within your capabilities.
 Choose walks suitable to your experience and fitness.
 Study maps and route guides and seek advice from experienced bushwalkers or local PWS staff about track conditions and campsites.

 Be prepared: take clothing and equipment to suit changeable weather and track conditions.
 Weather conditions in Tasmania can change quickly and frequently, especially in mountain areas.
 Check the weather forecast.
 Snow, hail, rain, wind and sun are all possible at any time of the year.
 Carry a map, mobile phone range cannot be relied upon.

 Avoid walking alone: walk with friends.
-Consider taking a Personal Locator Beacon (PLB) if you are walking in remote areas.
+A Personal Locator Beacon (PLB) is strongly recommended f you are walking in remote areas.